John-Abbott-College/6P3-Notes/wk6/11-iot-protocols.md

 # IoT Communication Protocols

-IoT devices typically connect to and exchange data with a single cloud IoT service over a specific communication protocol.
-That service in turn is connected to the rest of the IoT infrastructure.
+IoT devices typically exchange data with a cloud service using a specific **communication protocol**.

 > Data gathered from sensors and sent to the cloud is called **telemetry**.

-We will look at common communication protocols used in IoT with a focus on MQTT.
+This section looks at common communication protocols used in IoT with a focus on **MQTT**.

 ## HTTP